julianpoy/recipesage-docs/docs/tutorials/settings/account.md

 # Bonus Feature Status

-This section displays the status of the contributor-only bonus features.
+This section displays the status of the [📖 contributor-only bonus features](../contributing.md).
 These features are particularly costly for me to host, and I unfortunately must limit them to contributors only.
 I try my best to keep all aspects of the app free & open to use.

 You can check the status and expiration date of the contributor-only features you have access to here.